CosmoRocket/Notency/README.md

 ## <a id="UserStories"></a>User Stories

 ```
-I want to notify the students of an emergency so that important information and
-intructions can be conveyed on a timely basis
+As a member of staff in charge of checking students' safety in a critical event, I want to notify the students of an emergency so that important information and intructions can be conveyed on a timely basis
 ```

 ```
-I want to track the replies of teachers and students so I can know if they are
-safe during an emergency
+As a member of staff in charge of checking students' safety in a critical event, I want to track the replies of teachers and students (in particular, OK responses, non-OK responses and people who have no responded) so I can know if they are safe during an emergency
 ```

 ```
-I want to let teachers/students of a certain nationality know if their country
-has suffered a calamity/accident/terrorist attack so that only relevant parties
-are communicated with
+As a member of staff staff in charge of checking students' safety in a critical event, I want to let teachers/students of a certain nationality know if their country has suffered a calamity/accident/terrorist attack so that only relevant parties are communicated with
 ```

 ```
-I want to send newsletters and announcements to students so I can conveniently
+As a member of staff in charge of sending regular announcements to students, I want to send newsletters and announcements to students so I can conveniently
-keep students informed of non-critical events happening in the school
+and efficiently keep students informed of non-critical events happening in the school
 ```

 ```
-I want to upload student and teacher data from a file so that I can easily keep
-the database updated without manual data entry
+As a user of this app, I want to upload student and teacher data from a file so that I can easily keep the database mailing list updated without manual data entry and with minimum fuss.
 ```

 ```
-I want to send the notifications in form of a SMS message or an Email so that
-students have multiple means of receiving notifications and so that an internet
-connection is not required to receive that information
+As a member of staff staff in charge of checking students' safety in a critical event, I want to send the notifications in the form of a SMS message or an Email so that students have multiple means of receiving notifications and so that an internet connection is not required to receive that information
 ```

 ```
 I want to easily search, group, categorize and manage the recipients so I can
 easily look up whether students have been added to the mailing list
 ```

 ```
 I want to identify the status of the notifications delivered so that I can
 resend notifications to those that have not received them.